Communications management: The role of communication in management

 Communication and management come hand in hand.
 Communication as defined by Merriam Webster Dictionary, is a process by which information is exchanged between individuals through a common system of symbols, signs of behavior.
 On the other hand, management is the act of getting people together to accomplish desired goals and objectives using available resources efficiently and effectively by means of its four functions: planning, organizing, directing, and controlling.
 These four functions depend on effective communication.

 Communication is considered to be the means through which members of organization relate with one another by interchanging ideals, facts and feeling, through the use of words, letters, memoranda, symbols and bulletins (Nnamseh, 2009).
 And one way for the organization to attain certain organizational objectives, is through efficient transmission of information, ideals, attitudes, and feelings within its members, through the process of communication (Etuk, 1991).

 Management aims to accomplish the goals and objectives of an organization.
 They must plan for the future of their organization and these plans must be communicated well to the members of the organization in order for these to succeed.
 Without proper communication, the plans of the management would be hard to achieve.
-An effective communication can help in the following areas of management, to wit:
+An effective communication can help in the following areas of management, including: